The Key Takeaways

 • CC genotype = Fast factory: Your body is better at converting plant omega-3s into EPA.
 When people with CC genotype ate more plant omega-3s (ALA), their blood EPA rose by 2.2%.

-• TT genotype = Slow factory: Your body struggles to make this conversion.
+• TT genotype = Slow factory: Your body struggles to make this conversion which may result a deficiency of EPA .
 The same increase in plant omega-3s only raised blood EPA by 0.9% — less than half the response of CC types.

 What Your Genotype Means in Practice